ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 ### EFFECTS AND MASKS

 ```
 _CL 			Layers that are clipped onto other layers.
 Target should be obvious from context.
-If applied to a group its meant to use offscreen rendering OR apply to all child layers, in case of an older Cubism version.
+If applied to a group its meant to use offscreen drawing OR apply to all child layers, in case of an older Cubism version.
 _MSK			Layers that are an invert mask for other layers.
 _SHN			A shine effect that is able to be moved separately from the object.
 Almost always has a clipping mask and layer mode.
 ```